 EC/IRB fees are in addition to site start-up fees.
 These fees cover the time spent by EC/IRB to plan and conduct a review of the clinical trial protocol and other associated materials.
 Many EC/IRBs update and publish their rates annually.

 c.
 Close-out fees

 Close-out fees include time spent by site staff to reconcile clinical trial data, finances, and regulatory documents during study closure.
 Not all sites require this payment but have started to become a more common practice in recent years.

 Government regulations require that clinical trial data be stored after study close-out.
 The duration for storage can range from 2-years to permanent storage.
 Thus it’s not uncommon for sites to have boxes of regulatory paperwork that need to be stored once a clinical trial ends.
 The storage fees vary by country and site.

-Some sponsors make arrangements for site to send trial documents to an offsite storage location.
-Due to country specific regulations, a site might be unable to move documents outside their country.
+Some sponsors make arrangements for the site to send trial documents to an offsite storage location.
+Due to country-specific regulations, a site might be unable to move documents outside their country.

 e.
 Administrative overhead